bravesoftdz/soccer/README.md

 # soccer

 soccer is an engine for collective decision making.
-In the current version you can organize voting elections to pick a winning alternative using chosoc (choice language)
+In the current version you can organize voting to pick a winning alternative using chosoc (choice language)

 ## Getting Started

-1. Download archive from [Releases](https://github.com/Zawuza/soccer/releases), unzip it into some folder and add this folder to PATH variable
+1. Download archive from [Releases](https://github.com/Zawuza/soccer/releases), unzip it into some folder and add this folder to the PATH variable

 2. Copy-paste the following into a getstarted.chosoc file